gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

     ![](resources/iot-central-open-connect.png)
 3. The device connection configuration will be displayed.
     ![](resources/iot-central-device-connection-information.png)
+4. From the Device connection page, copy the ID Scope, Device ID, and Primary Key to Notepad.

+### Get the Azure IoT Central Application URL to Whitelist

-4. **Right mouse click** and open the [Azure IoT Central Application URL](https://azuredps.z23.web.core.windows.net) in a **new browser tab**.
+1. **Right mouse click** and open this link "[Azure IoT Central Application URL](https://azuredps.z23.web.core.windows.net)" in a **new browser window**.

-5. Copy and paste the **Device Connection** information (Scope, Device Id, and Key) from Azure IoT Central to the **Azure IoT Central Application URL** web page.
+2. Copy and paste the **Device Connection** information (ID Scope, Device Id, and Primary Key) from Notepad to the **Azure IoT Central Application URL** web page.

-6. Click **Get Azure IoT Central Application URL**
+3. Click **Get Azure IoT Central Application URL**

     ![](resources/iot-central-generate-connection-string.png)

-7. Leave this page open as you will need the Azure IoT Central Application URL soon.
+4. Leave this page open as you will need the Azure IoT Central Application URL soon.

 ### Step 4: Get the Azure Sphere Tenant ID